Deterministic and Stochastic Fixed-time Stability of Discrete-time Autonomous Systems: Example Illustration and Simulation

-Equation \eqref{exmDelV3} is analogous to \eqref{Lyap} where $V(x(k))=|x(k)|$, $\alpha={\alpha'}^2$, $\beta={\beta'}^2$, $r_1=2r'_1$ and $r_2=2r'_2$, and all the parameters conditions mentioned in Theorem 1 are satisfied.
-Therefore, it is shown that system \eqref{exm} is fixed-time stable.
-Based on \eqref{bound11}, the upper bound for fixed time of convergence in this example is
+which is analogous to \eqref{Lyap} where $\alpha={\alpha'}^2$, $r_1=r'_1$ and $r_2=r'_2$, and all the parameters conditions mentioned in Theorem 1 are satisfied.
+Therefore, it is shown that system \eqref{exm} with $ a = 1 $ is globally fixed-time stable.
+Based on \eqref{FTB1}, the fixed upper bound for the settling-time function of system \eqref{exm} with $ a = 1 $ is

-For system \eqref{exm}, the state trajectory is simulated in Fig. 1 where 4 different values of parameters $\alpha'$, $\beta'$, $r'_1$ and $r'_2$ are examined for system \eqref{exm} through case 1 to case 4.
+The state trajectory of the system \eqref{exm} with $ a = 1 $ is simulated in Fig. 1 for 4 different values of parameters $\alpha'$, $r'_1$ and $r'_2$ to verify the fixed-time convergence of the system \eqref{exm} with $ a = 1 $ where in Cases 1-4, $y(0)=20$ such that $y_L<y(0)<y_H$ in Cases 1-3 and $y(0)>y_H$ for Case 4.
+As depicted in Fig. 1, the settling-time is less than $K^*$ for Cases 1-3 where $K^*$ is calculated using \eqref{exmFTB} and given in Table 1, and as mentioned in \eqref{bdB1}, for case 4, $K(y(0))=1$.

-The exact values of the parameters, fixed-time upper bound of convergence $K^*$ (computed based on \eqref{exmFTB}) and actual time of convergence are given in Table 1 for each case.

-As shown in Fig. 1 and reported in Table 1, the actual time of convergence for cases 1-4 are all upper bounded by $K^*$.
-Moreover, the results of Table 1 show that increasing $\alpha' $, $\beta' $, $r'_1$ and decreasing $r'_2 $ lead to shorter time of convergence.